 To ensure no one feels misled the colour of the text reflects whether I gained the information from the Glicko 2 Algorithm, Valve (hyper-links are red), is a provable community fact or a community assumption.

 Glicko 2 is based on Glicko 1 which is a based on Elo but adds more accuracy to it.
-I’ll explain Elo first then talk about Glicko 2 additions.
+Since both have tricky algorithms I’ll present a little algorithm that’s very simple.

 Every Counterstrike player has a numeric value that represents their skill.
 Tony for example may have a score of 799.
 Every rank in the game is a “bucket” or range of values.
 Silver I is 0-400, Silver II is 401-800, Gold Nova is 801-1200 and Global Elite 1201-1600.
 So Tony would be Silver II.
 Obviously these aren’t the real numbers and there are more ranks, that is just a simplification.
 New players start with a default value and play out their placement games.

 When you hit “Go” to start a game you’re gambling some of those points you have against other peoples’.
 Valve matches a game up by choosing people with similar scores, predicts an outcome (eg. Team A to win 16-13) and off you go.
 Beat Valves expectations and collect points.
 Fall short and lose them.
 The number of points that are exchanged depends on who you’re playing against.
 If you cross a rank boundary then you rank up or down.
 Simple!

 Let’s look at a super simplistic algorithm.
 These 30 people hit Go to find a Dust II game and wait for the accept button: